bounty030/Plex-Movie-Sorter/README.md

 4. Auto-detect, create folder-structure, move file to folder-structure by using Filebot

 The end result is the following:
-Folder-structure is firstLetter/year/movie-file where firstLetter is the firstLetter of the name of the movie except when it starts with "The", "A", "An".
+Folder-structure is firstLetter/year/movie-file where firstLetter is the firstLetter of the name of the movie except if it starts with "The", "A", "An".

 For example:
 example/input_dir/The.Sword.of.Doom.1966.1080p.Criterion.Bluray.DTS.x264-GCJM.mkv -> example/output_dir/S/1966/The.Sword.of.Doom/The.Sword.of.Doom.1966.1080p.Criterion.Bluray.DTS.x264-GCJM.mkv